10 Best Gutter Guard Companies in Canal Winchester, OH

 • Foam guards are large pieces of foam that rest in your gutters to catch debris.
 They're light and easy to install.
 Foam guards cost around $2.46 per linear foot.

-• Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris through than mesh.
-These guards are very effective.
+• Micro-mesh guards are normally the most effective.
+Micro-mesh guards have smaller holes than regular mesh guards and let even less debris through.
 On average, you can expect to spend $5.15 per linear foot for micro-mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.